johnwatso/homebridge-1c-matter/README.md

 - Dreame/MIoT model `dreame.vacuum.mc1808`
 - Hardware model `1C Vacuum (MC1808)`

-Other Xiaomi, Mi, Dreame, or Roborock vacuums may use different local MIoT properties and actions.
-They are not currently supported unless a matching model profile is added.
+Other Xiaomi, Mi, Dreame, or Roborock vacuums may work but they are untested, I personally own the 1C (STYTJ01ZHM) and have built this plugin for that exact model.
+If you would like more vacuums added, please let me know though keep in mind I wouldn't be able to test them.

 ## Features
 - **Native HomeKit Vacuum Support:** Appears as a native vacuum in the Home app (iOS 18+ / Homebridge 2.0+).